Print this topic

 Cystic fibrosis

-Cystic fibrosis (CF) is an inherited (genetic) condition that causes the body's mucus to be thicker and stickier than normal.
+Cystic fibrosis (CF) is an inherited (genetic) condition.
+It causes the body's mucus to be thicker and stickier than normal.
 This causes blockages in tiny tubes within the body.

 The lungs are most affected, causing lung infections.
 Other organs such as the pancreas and sweat glands can also be affected.

-If you have CF, you have two copies of the faulty gene (one from each parent) that causes the problem in your cells.
+If you have CF, you have 2 copies of the faulty gene (1 from each parent) that causes the problem in your cells.

-People who only have one copy of the gene are carriers.
-A carrier won't develop cystic fibrosis.
-But if two carriers have a child together, there's a one in four chance the child will develop cystic fibrosis.
+People who only have 1 copy of the gene are carriers.
+A carrier will not develop cystic fibrosis.
+But if 2 carriers have a tamaiti (child) together, there is a 1 in 4 chance the tamaiti will develop cystic fibrosis.

-In New Zealand, babies are screened at birth for cystic fibrosis with a heel-prick test.
-The midwife who delivered the baby usually performs this test.
+In New Zealand, pēpi (babies) are screened at birth for cystic fibrosis with a heel-prick test.
+The midwife who delivered the pēpi usually performs this test.

-Sometimes, a child or adult is diagnosed later when they have problems such as lots of chest infections or not gaining weight as expected.
+Sometimes, a tamaiti or adult is diagnosed later when they have problems such as lots of chest infections or not gaining weight as expected.

 Cystic fibrosis can have a wide range of effects.
 Some people have very few symptoms while others need much more medical care.